vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/07/045/02_udasya_bAhU.md

 title = "02"

 +++
-Both Ge and Re take the aor. injunc. paniṣṭa in c as modal, but the aor.
+Both Geldner and Renou take the aor. injunc. paniṣṭa in c as modal, but the aor.

 injunc. ánu dāt in d as general pres. (e.g., “Jetzt sei … gepriesen; … ordnet …”).
 But there is no reason that the first needs to be assigned modal value: the temporal adv.